ipython/traitlets/docs/readme-docs.md

 - `source/conf.py` - Sphinx build configuration file
 - `source` directory - source for documentation
 - `source/index.rst` - Main landing page of the Sphinx documentation
-- `requirements.txt` - list of packages to install when using pip
-- `environment.yml` - list of packages to install when using conda